Ar9605/Testing-Automation/README.md

 # 🧪 Selenium Testing Automation Project

 This project automates website testing using Python, Selenium, and Pytest.
-It is designed to test common web form elements such as text boxes, checkboxes, and buttons**, ensuring that they function correctly and reliably.
+It is designed to test common web form elements such as text boxes, checkboxes, and buttons, ensuring that they function correctly and reliably.
 The project demonstrates a structured automation testing workflow that can easily scale to larger web applications.

 ---